camunda-community-hub/pyzeebe/docs/source/decorators.rst

 Worker Decorators
 -----------------

-You can also add a decorator to a :class:`ZeebeWorker`.
+You can also add a decorator to a :py:class:`ZeebeWorker`.
 All tasks registered under the worker will then have the decorator.

 .. code-block:: python